AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/evidence.md

 ::: info Noted Here

 - **Jose Rizal:** A doctor, well-versed in medicinal practices and procedures.
-- **Jack the Ripper:** Demonstrated surgical precision in his crimes, suggesting medical experties.
+- **Jack the Ripper:** Demonstrated surgical precision in his crimes, suggesting medical expertise.

 :::